 The National Health Service (NHS) currently provides the funding for most of the places on clinical psychology courses.
 People accepted on these NHS funded places are currently employed by the NHS as Trainee Clinical Psychologists while they study.
-The starting salary is £26,565 pa, which is the bottom of Band 6 (April 2017 figures) on the Agenda for Change pay scale (please see the NHS Health Careers website for more information about NHS pay and benefits).
+They started their training with a salary of £28,050 pa, which is the bottom of Band 6 (April 2018 figures) on the Agenda for Change pay scale (please see the NHS Health Careers website for more information about NHS pay and benefits).

-Course fees are usually paid by the NHS.
-For further details about other costs eg travel between placement bases and academic bases, please see Courses section for information provided by individual course centres.
+Currently, course fees are usually paid by the NHS.
+For further details about other costs eg travel between placement bases and academic bases, please see the Courses section for information provided by individual course centres.

 Please note that the Clearing House plays no role in the funding arrangements for clinical psychology training.
 Individual course centres will provide details about the funding arrangements for their programme when an offer of a place is made.

 In March 2017 the UK government started the process for the UK to leave the EU.
-This process is likely to take about two years to complete.
+This process is likely to take a minimum of two years to complete, with a possible transitional/implementation period from March 2019.
 The Clearing House will therefore process applications as usual.
 There will be no extensions to deadlines so please do not wait for further information about the EU leaving process before deciding whether to apply.